Al Udeid Air Base: Royal Air Force

 Between 2004 and 2009 the airbase was used by the British Royal Air Force with transport and fast-jet aircraft to support Operation Telic (Iraq War) and Operation Herrick (War in Afghanistan).

-These included 6 to 8 Tornado GR4 aircraft drawn from different parts of the Royal Air Force as well as multiple Vickers VC10 from the No. 101 Squadron RAF.
+These included 6 to 8 Panavia Tornado GR4 aircraft drawn from different parts of the Royal Air Force as well as multiple Vickers VC10 from the No. 101 Squadron RAF.
 British Tornados were equipped with a range of stores, including the Vicon Recce Pod, LITENING targeting pod, 1000 lb HE bombs, Paveway II and Paveway III laser-guided bombs, and the RAPTOR Recce Pod.
 They were chosen for their currency and up-to-date modification state.

 The RAF aircraft were accompanied by aircraft engineers and personnel active in support and operation management roles.
 Between 20 March to 15 April 2003, the Al Udeid Wing of the RAF flew 268 sorties in operations against the Government of Saddam Hussein in Iraq at the start of the Iraq War.

 Royal Australian Air Force

-As part of Australia's contribution to coalition forces in the 2003 invasion of Iraq, 14 F/A-18 Hornet fighters from No. 75 Squadron RAAF were based at Al Udeid, along with two P-3 Orion maritime patrol aircraft and three C-130 Hercules military transport aircraft.
+As part of Australia's contribution to coalition forces in the 2003 invasion of Iraq, 14 F/A-18 Hornet fighters from No. 75 Squadron RAAF were based at Al Udeid, along with two Lockheed P-3 Orion maritime patrol aircraft and three Lockheed C-130 Hercules military transport aircraft.
 During the early phases of the war, the Hornets flew long missions escorting and protecting coalition AWACS early warning aircraft and tanker aircraft used for air-to-air refueling.

 Later, when the threat to coalition aircraft was reduced, the Hornets switched to ground attack and combat support roles and were used to attack Iraqi ground forces with laser-guided bombs.
 The Orions flew long endurance missions over the Persian Gulf tracking vessels, curbing smuggling, and guarding against the threat posed by suicide boats.
 The deployed Hercules flew supplies and equipment into Iraq, and later flew some of the first humanitarian aid into Baghdad.
 The 14 Royal Australian Air Force Hornets flew over 670 sorties during the war, including 350 combat sorties over Iraq.